 You can silence the set as much as possible to eliminate unnecessary ambient noise, but that doesn’t always prevent unwanted sounds.
 Episode three dives into separating dialogue from any noise the actors make on set.

 If there is a loud action, like placing a glass mug on a glass saucer, you can eliminate the noise with some simple camera tricks and foley work.

 The loudness of actors and actions differs in every take.
 Make sure audio levels don’t peak, and leave some room for any unexpected loud noises or increases in conversational volume.

 In this episode, you’ll hear the audio clip when one character shouts.
 Be sure to lower the gain while recording dialogue.
 Also, be sure to capture about two minutes of room tone to help avoid unnatural silence.
 This ambient noise makes conversations sound more realistic, and it can cover up hard edits.
 (If you forgot to capture room tone, check out our pack of 15 free ambient noise tracks).

-Stay tuned for more Indie Film Sound Guide episodes, and be sure to subscribe to The Film Look’s YouTube channel for weekly tips and tricks on filmmaking, video production, and post-production.
+Make sure you check out the rest of the Indie Film Sound Guide episodes.
+There you will learn about working with everything you’ve recorded in post.
+Also, be sure to subscribe to The Film Look’s YouTube channel for weekly tips and tricks on filmmaking, video production, and post-production.

 Do you know other indie filmmaking tips for capturing audio?
 Let us know in the comments.